A frugal CNC Oxyfuel Cutter

 List of locally available raw materials

-The first proof of concept that was built in Oman was a low fidelity prototype.
-This was done to keep costs low and figure out the viability of the design quickly.
 The machine frame was designed from 2” (50mm) square steel profiles with a thickness of 2mm.
 These profiles were usually in surplus in such workshops, therefore even if there were leftovers, they could be reused in other projects.

 The biggest constraints for this project were the materials and components availability.
 Starting with the frame, the cheapest materials available was mild steel hollow sections, rolled profiles and plates.
 Aluminum was almost impossible to find.
 Oman doesn’t really have marketplaces for hobby components like electronics, motors or other components required for machine building.
 Online stores do exist but they are mainly selling consumer appliances.

 This means it is almost impossible to find parts for building smaller machines such as M3 and smaller screws or other standard machine elements.
 There are new stores coming up to cater to the needs of spare parts for chinese machine tools that many are importing from China.
 However, these are more for industrial scale machines.
-The only way was to visit several local shops and make a list of commonly available materials.
-I listed these on an excel sheet along with their prices.
-This list constrained my available materials for use in the design.
-Next on discussions with the workshop workers and owner, we found there were a select few profiles, plates or bars that were often in surplus in the workshops since they used these often for fabrication jobs.
-They would prefer to use these than to have to buy one off exotic profiles.
-These field searches and discussions with the end user helped inform the choice of materials and parts for the design.

 The design started with paper sketches, internet searches and some rough calculations on paper before progressing onto CAD.
 The linear guides were the defining machine element that decided the final machine design since most conventional linear bearings such as linear rails, profile linear guides, rack and pinion etc were not locally available.
 These would also be expensive to source on international B2C ecommerce platforms like aliexpress due to the excessive shipping costs owing to their weight.
 There were some local shops selling linear profile guides but these were for larger industrial machines and were far too expensive to stay within the budget requirements.
 Therefore a simple linear bearing concept made of radial roller bearings mounted on bolts as axles was used for the X and Y cartesian motion.
 The bearing setup can be preloaded by simply tightening the bolts and this way can also account for profiles with varying dimensional tolerances.